ah teaches interface design (Understanding Users lecture)

 Users are Human (Too)

-Users often do not know what they want, which makes it difficult ot simply ask them what they want you to do.
+Users often do not know what they want, which makes it difficult to simply ask them what they want you to do.
 You instead need to figure it out through a combination of interview and observation.

 Laseau's Funnel of design